siffiejoe/lua-amalg/README.md

 This will embed `template.txt` in the amalgamated script and monkey-patch the file IO functions if (and only if) the resource is opened *read-only*.
-This commandline switch may be used multiple times for multiple virtual resources.
+This command-line switch may be used multiple times for multiple virtual resources.
 The file path has to match exactly or else normal file IO is used.